Florida school shooting timeline

 2:56 p.m.

-The sheriff’s office warned the public to “avoid the area of Stoneman Douglas HS” as authorities investigate reports of an active shooter.
+The sheriff’s office warned the public to “avoid the area of Stoneman Douglas HS” as authorities investigated reports of an active shooter.

 3:10 p.m.